stressedball/reddit-clone/README.md

 # changes of plans
 Since I'm using the context to provide data for the components tree, I'm running into issues since a change in the firebase database isn't rerendered in nested components.
-I thought about fetching the data everytime the components mounts to make sure all the data is reflecting the state of firebase.
+I thought about fetching the data every time the components mounts to make sure all the data is reflecting the state of firebase.
 But the number of requests simply skyrocket when I have very few number of items.
 Plus it doesn't make a lot of sense to fetch the whole data just for a change.

 Studying cache and pagination and whatnots to make this better.